55 Last Minute Herbal DIY Gifts

 Kaluha – A wonderful, warming addition to any celebration.

-Herb Infused Oil
+Herb Infused Oil for DIY Gifts

 Garlic oil, rosemary oil, hot pepper oil, basil and dill infused oils are prized culinary oils.
 They are so popular that high-end stores offer these infused oils in small bottles at a premium price.
-The problem is they all carry the same flavors of oils.
+The problem is they all carry the same flavours of oils.
 When you make your own you can off your list herbed oils that are unique.

 Directions to make herb infused oils at home